-Fasciola gigantica is similar in shape to Fasciola hepatica but is longer (75 mm), with less clearly defined shoulders, and is 12 mm wide.
-It is found in warmer climates (Asia, Africa) in cattle and buffalo, in which it is responsible for chronic fasciolosis, and in sheep, in which the disease is frequently acute and fatal.
-The life cycle is similar to that of F hepatica, except most parasitic phases are longer, the prepatent period is 10–16 wk, and the species of snail intermediate hosts are different.
-The pathology of infection, diagnostic procedures, and control measures are similar to those for F hepatica (see Fasciola hepatica in Ruminants Fasciola hepatica in Ruminants Fasciola hepatica (30 × 2–12 mm and leaf-shaped) is distributed worldwide and has a broad host range, including people.
-Economically important infections are seen in cattle, sheep, alpacas,... read more ).
+Fasciola gigantica is similar in shape to F hepatica but is longer (75 mm), with less clearly defined shoulders, and is 12 mm wide.
+It is found in warmer climates (Asia, Africa) in cattle and buffalo, in which it is responsible for chronic fascioliasis, and in sheep, in which the disease is frequently acute and fatal.
+The life cycle is similar to that of F hepatica, except most parasitic phases are longer, the prepatent period is 10–16 weeks, and the species of snail intermediate hosts are different.
+An entire life cycle takes at least 20 weeks.
+The pathology of infection, diagnostic procedures, and control measures are similar to those for F hepatica (see Fasciola hepatica in Ruminants Fasciola hepatica in Ruminants Fasciola hepatica is one of the most important flukes of domestic ruminants worldwide, causing liver fluke disease (liver rot, fascioliasis).
+Chronic liver fluke disease is more common in cattle... read more ).